 The realties women face when travelling alone.

 The first incident was in Egypt.
-I was careless and most of it was my own fault.
+It was my own fault and I was careless because I left my passport in the safe.
 I could see the Nile River from my hotel window and decided to take a stroll to one of the most famous rivers in the world.
-I left my passport in the hotel safe and started to walk.
 It was not difficult to find the river but nothing could have prepared me for the traffic.
 I couldn´t cross the busy street and decided to go back to the hotel.
 When I turned back I got lost.
 All the street names were written in Arabic and I had no clue where I was going.
 To make things worse I didn´t have a hotel card!

 Instinct told me to find a person in uniform.
 This I did but the person couldn´t speak English.
 Many of the veiled women on the street ignored me when I approached them.
 I eventually found help from another woman and she guided me back to the right street.
 By now I was a little shaken.
 It was a quiet street and a lot of men came outside whistling and signalling for me to come and talk to them.
 I only realized then that I was the only woman walking in this street.
 Friendly person as I am I politely declined and kept on walking nearly crying because I was so scared.